How To Treat A Person With Hypothermia

 How to Treat a Person Without A First Aid Kit

-Once you’ve identified the first symptoms, immediately start treatment using the following steps:
+Once you’ve identified the first symptoms of hypothermia, immediately start first aid treatment using the following steps:

 If possible, call 911 immediately.